-115.167 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion RISP's policy intends to protect all detainees and staff who report sexual abuse or sexual harassment, or who cooperate with sexual abuse or sexual harassment investigations from retaliation by other detainees or staff.
+115.167 Agency protection against retaliation

+RISP's policy intends to protect all detainees and staff who report sexual abuse or sexual harassment or who cooperate with sexual abuse or sexual harassment investigations from retaliation by other detainees or staff.
 It designates specific staff with ensuring proper retaliation monitoring.
-RISP monitors the conduct or treatment of detainees or staff who reported sexual abuse, and that of detainees who were reported to have suffered sexual abuse, to see if there are any changes that may suggest possible retaliation by detainees or staff.
+RISP monitors the conduct or treatment of detainees or staff who reported sexual abuse and that of detainees who were reported to have suffered sexual abuse to see if there are any changes that may suggest possible retaliation by detainees or staff.
 Status checks for detainees are included in this policy.
 If any retaliation is noted or suspected, RISP acts promptly to remedy any such retaliation.
 There have been no reports of retaliation in the past 12 months.
 RISP's monitoring includes any resident disciplinary reports, housing or program changes, or negative performance reviews or reassignments of staff.

-Analysis: Evidence used to determine compliance with this Standard includes the following: Interviews with the Agency Head, the PREA Coordinator, the Commander, and designated staff in charge of Retaliation Monitoring; and Policy prohibiting retaliation, found in GO 52H VII-I. The Rhode Island State Police comply fully with this Standard.
+Analysis: Evidence used to determine compliance with this Standard include the following: Interviews with the Agency Head, the PREA Coordinator, the Commander, and designated staff in charge of Retaliation Monitoring; and Policy prohibiting retaliation in GO 52H VII-I.